 Schedule: 1 – 2 treatments weekly

-Before you get started or resume on your assisted fertility journey you may benefit from Acupuncture as it can regulate your hormones, may contribute to follicle development and increase implantation.
-The window of opportunity to gain the maximum benefit of Acupuncture (& Chinese Herbal Medicine) is approximately three months.
+Many of our clients at Balanced Life Health Care come in before starting or resuming the IVF process.
+From an acupuncturist perspective this gives us valuable time to work on underlying health issues, and prepare the body, and mind for a stimulation cycle or transfer.
+We consider the window of opportunity to gain the maximum benefit of Acupuncture (& Chinese Herbal Medicine) is approximately three months.
 This follows the secondary, preantral, and astral stages of follicular development.
 Studies have even suggested that after 8 Acupuncture sessions a marked improvement in blood flow to the uterus, and improved endometrial lining thickness (3).

 Schedule: 2 treatments for 4 weeks (optimal) plus treatment on day of transfer